Can Dental Implants Be Removed After They Are Placed?

 How do dental implants work to replace missing teeth?

 If the loss of one or more teeth has affected your smile, lifestyle, or health, dental implants offer an excellent replacement option.
-At Advanced Dentistry of Centre County in State College, PA, Dr. Smith and our team provide personalized implant dentistry services to overcome the challenges with missing teeth.
+At Advanced Dentistry of Centre County in State College, PA, our team provides personalized implant dentistry services to overcome the challenges with missing teeth.
 A single tooth replacement incorporates a titanium post or screw anchored into the jawbone to allow a dental crown to be placed on top.
 With several teeth missing within a specific area of the mouth, an implant bridge may be ideal for restoring a person's smile.
 Implant-retained bridges work on the same principle as traditional bridges – except instead of attaching to surrounding teeth for support, these dental restorations are affixed to dental implants within the jawbone.

 Can dental implants fall out or be removed?

 Dental implants bring function and beauty back to a person's smile after tooth loss.
 Single crowns or complex bridges can be supported by implants and be a dental solution for every situation.
 However, in some cases, an implant crown can break or come loose.
 If the dental crown appliance falls off or cracks, it typically can be screwed down again.
 If the abutment, or steel post, that anchors down the dental crown is damaged, it will need to be replaced.
 If the implant begins to move below the gumline, it could be caused by bone mass loss or periodontal disease.
 If you have a dental implant that falls out or feels loose, contact our office immediately.
-Dr. Smith can do an oral exam and take x-rays to determine what needs to be done to fix the problem.
-If the original implant can't be reinserted, she will provide other alternatives to resolve the issue.
+Our team can do an oral exam and take x-rays to determine what needs to be done to fix the problem.
+If the original implant can't be reinserted, they will provide other alternatives to resolve the issue.

 Reasons for dental implant removal